wormyy/slido-assignment/README.md

   always running locally
 - eslint - a nice to have, but TS replaced the most crucial eslint warnings

+## Other considerations
+- e2e test now cover the happy path which provides the most value, but they could also cover some edgier cases
+- unit tests now cover the most complex function (pastAndUpcomingSelector) and provide great value.
+Maybe we could also unit test react components (form, event), but I don't think it would provide that much value in the current state
+- The design is very basic, but acceptable
+- There could be a better validation and more helpful error messages on the form

 ## Known bugs

 - Date doesn't reset properly after submitting